supendi/ytube-nm/README.md

 ```

 **Example 4: Check if the thumbnail is available**

-Some youtube videos dont have all of the tumbnail types
+Because some youtube videos don't have all the tumbnail types
 ```javascript
 import { thumbnailIsAvailable } from 'ytube-nm'